web3validator/validator-bonds/packages/validator-bonds-cli/README.md

   --stake-account bndk55Q9YntUzpHvnAy9bcbtdHYfFjANUfjsCECF1ba --keypair ./identity.json
 ```

+#### How to add more funds under the bond?

+It's as simple as creating a new stake account and funding it into the bond program.
+The amounts of SOLs delegated to the same validator are summed together.
+The validator bonds program may merge or split the accounts delegated to the same validator.
+It's not guaranteed to maintain the same stake accounts in the bond,
+but the amount of SOLs is always associated with the validator.

 ### Withdrawing Bond Account

 When someone chooses to stop participating in covering the bonds for [protected events](https://marinade.finance/blog/introducing-protected-staking-rewards/),